 Regardless of whether he is insane or faking insanity, his intelligence is obvious and his malevolence unmatched.
 The villains of Arkham fear and sometimes take orders from him, and those who do not know any better and shrug him off as a clown soon discover him to be a force to be reckoned with.
 He has a habit of pushing his authority and does not always use henchmen to enforce it.
 Some notable weight-pushing, leadership, and rogue bossing can be found in Arkham Asylum: ASHoSE, Salvation Run, Batman R.I.P., Emperor Joker, & Batman: Gotham Knights.

-Portrayed by Cesar Romero, who refused to shave his mustache and as such was noticeable under the clown make-up when used, this was the first ever live-action portrayal of the Joker.
+Joker appeared as a recurring antagonist in the iconic 1960s Batman live-action TV series.
+He was portrayed by veteran actor Cesar Romero, who refused to shave his mustache and as such was noticeable under the clown make-up when used.
+This was the first ever live-action portrayal of the Joker.

 Batman: The Movie (1966)

-Portrayed by Cesar Romero.
+Cesar Romero reprised his role in Batman: The Movie.
 He teamed with Catwoman, Riddler, and Penguin to try and take down Batman and Robin.

 In Tim Burton's Batman, the Joker is played by Jack Nicholson.
 In this version he a character named Jack Napier, who is revealed to be the person who shot Thomas and Martha Wayne, thus creating the Batman.
 Ironically it would be the Batman who creates the Joker in a way, as when he arrives at a crime scene he spots Napier, who flees and falls over an edge while Batman tries to save him from inevitably falling into the vat of chemicals.
 The Joker is born and as starts a killing spree and draws an obsession with Vicky Vale.
 When he announces on TV that he intends to have the Gotham Parade, he throws out millions of dollars, hoping to draw the masses out to release his Joker Gas.
 Batman intervenes and stops the deaths of many of Gotham's citizens.
 In the climatic battle, the Joker falls to his death and his body is found with a device that continuously laughs.